SaGa: Mainline

 The first RPG on a handheld video game console, and the first handheld game with a battery save feature.
 The game introduces new systems of developing characters.
 The game was released in North America less than a year later as The Final Fantasy Legend to boost sales on the strength of Final Fantasys name, something also done with the Mana series.
 An enhanced remake of the game was released exclusively in Japan in 2002 for the WonderSwan Color and 2007 for mobile phones, sporting more advanced graphics than those displayed by the Game Boy's four-color set.
+In 2020, it was included in the Collection of SaGa: Final Fantasy Legend.